mhamilt/mhamilt.github.io/_posts/2019-11-19-raspberry-pi-bluetooth-serial.md

 sudo rfcomm watch hci0
 ```

-After running `sudo rfcomm watch hci0 ` and your device has connected, using `screen` or maxMSP, Processing & c..., ther should now be a new serial port available for communication
+After running `sudo rfcomm watch hci0 ` and your device has connected, using `screen` or maxMSP, Processing & c..., there should now be a new serial port available for communication

 `/dev/rfcomm0`

+In Max send a `print` message to the [serial object](https://docs.cycling74.com/max8/refpages/serial?q=serial).
+In Processing, import the [serial library](https://processing.org/reference/libraries/serial/index.html) and simply put `printArray(Serial.list())` in your `void setup()`

-Open it up and start sending some serial data!
+Open it up that port and start sending some serial data!

 #### Bonus: bluetooth shell